tardisx/discord-auto-upload/README.md

 If you want to hack it, audit it, or don't trust my exe, you can install [Strawberry Perl](http://strawberryperl.com) and run it using that directly.
 You'll need the same dependencies mentioned above in the Linux setup.

+If you want to build your own .exe, see BINARIES.md

 ## Using it